A Pretty Penny

 ‘Ket.’

 Jimmy raised the gun and smashed the butt against J.B’s nose, three times by my count.
-He let go of J.B’ lapels, and J.B fell to a crumpled heap on the floor, clutching his nose with both hands.
+He let go of J.B’s lapels, and J.B fell to a crumpled heap on the floor, clutching his nose with both hands.

 ‘Put the gun down,’ said the bodyguard, holding his hands up in a show of peace.
 ‘You’re not going to discharge it, so put it down and lets talk.’